BSAP seems barely a blip in the history of HK conservation, an acronym for a document that meant little at the time, and next to nothing now.

 The local deforestation was just a small part of what the Economist has called “an orgy of destruction” that humans are inflicting on the rest of the natural world.
 E.O.
 Wilson is among biologists who believe this is resulting in an ongoing Sixth Extinction, akin to prehistoric extinction events such as the one involving the demise of the dinosaurs, with species being extinguished at least 1000 times faster than the normal rate.

-In response, there have been calls for and some action towards protecting plants and animals, through organisations like the World Wildlife Fund – now World Wide Fund for Nature or simply WWF, which was founded in 1961.
+In response, there have been calls for and some action towards protecting plants and animals, through organisations like WWF, which was founded in 1961.
 As WWF’s giant panda logo indicates, these conservation measures have often focused on charismatic species.

 Though Hong Kong lacks such wild megastars as pandas, some species have become standard bearers for conservation.
 The globally rare black-faced spoonbill is often cited as an indicator of the international importance of the Deep Bay wetland, including Mai Po Marshes Nature Reserve – since around 20 percent of the world population occurs here each year.
 The tiny Romer’s tree frog was unique to just four islands in Hong Kong, including Chek Lap Kok.
 When the new airport was built, it achieved a measure of fame as individuals were rescued, and bred in captivity before new populations were established.

 Arguably the most charismatic Hong Kong species is Chinese white dolphin, which despite the name is bubble gum pink when adult.
 Thanks partly to being the official mascot of Hong Kong’s handover to China in 1997, the dolphin has emerged from obscurity to minor celebrity status.
 Meanwhile, however, its numbers have plummetted.
-Following construction of the airport, and with intense boat traffic plus work on the Hong Kong-Zhuhai-Macau Bridge, numbers recorded in local waters fell from around 158 in 2003 to just 61 last year.
+Following construction of the airport, and with intense boat traffic plus work on the Hong Kong-Zhuhai-Macau Bridge and the third runway, numbers recorded in local waters fell from around 158 in 2003 to perhaps 37 in 2021

 This and countless other examples from around the world show that being charismatic, perhaps even cute, is rarely enough to safeguard a species form the orgy of destruction.
 People need more reasons to be persuaded that biodiversity is really worth protecting.